· · · · ·

 Instructions

-• In medium-sized microwave-safe bowl, heat chunks of almond bark on high 3-4 minutes until melted, stirring every 60 seconds.
+• In medium-sized microwave-safe bowl, heat chunks of almond bark (or white chocolate) on high 2-3 minutes until melted, stirring every 60 seconds.

 Share this Recipe!